 The Global Ambassador Mentorship Program is designed to help new freshmen and transfer international students successfully transition to life at UC Davis.
-The students who run the program, the Global Ambassadors, act as mentors and, most importantly as friends to help new international students excel in their new lives at UC Davis.
+The students who run the program, the Global Ambassador mentos, act as mentors and, most importantly as friends to help new international students excel in their new lives at UC Davis.
 Participants will be able to share their culture and values with their mentor and receive support from them.
-Through this community of cultural exchange and by participating in our social events that the Global Ambassadors offer, new students will develop close connections with new friends and feel at home in their new community.
+Through this community of cultural exchange and by participating in our social events that the Global Ambassador mentors offer, new students will develop close connections with new friends and feel at home in their new community.

 - Trip to the world's largest Corn Maze